When are my bins collected?

 - Place your bins at least half a metre apart on the kerbside.
-For rural residents, please place your bins one metre off the sealed road, well clear of traffic
+For rural residents, please place your bins one metre off the sealed road, well clear of traffic.

-- Make sure the wheels are facing your property
+- Make sure the wheels are facing your property.

-- If you live in a court, please take your bins to the nearest straight section of road, where they are easily accessed by the collection vehicles
+- If you live in a court, please take your bins to the nearest straight section of road, where they are easily accessed by the collection vehicles.

-- Do not place bins behind parked vehicles
+- Do not place bins behind parked vehicles.

-- Do not place bins under low overhanging branches or power lines
+- Do not place bins under low overhanging branches or power lines.

 Lost and stolen bins must be reported to Council.
 You will be required to complete a statutory declaration to enable Council to supply a replacement bin - this will be at no charge to you.